Got questions? Below are a list of our most frequently asked questions, but if you don’t find what you’re looking for, feel free to get in touch!

 GVI is one of the most well respected and prominent international volunteering organisations.
 Our volunteer opportunities have been featured in various international newspapers and magazines, including The Times, The Independent, The Guardian, the Geographical magazine, BBC Wildlife magazine and various international television programs including a six part series on the Sky Travel channel and a feature on the BBC Holiday program.
 We work with some of the most prominent organisations in the field including Rainforest Concern, The Endangered Wildlife Trust, and the South African National Parks.
 Since 1997, we have sent more than 3,000 volunteers away each year for enjoyable and fulfilling experiences.
 In 2011, we were announced as “Best Volunteering Organisation” at the Virgin Holidays Responsible Tourism Awards.
 You can also meet us and our network of ex-volunteers at any event we attend throughout the UK, as well as listen in to webinars hosted by our dedicated field staff.

-Costs vary between projects and expeditions and are dependent upon our partners’ requirements, requests and geographical locations.
-View inpidual program home pages for specific information on dates, costs and what is included.
+Program fees vary between projects and expeditions and are dependent upon our partners’ requirements, requests and geographical locations.
+View individual program home pages for specific information on dates, program fees and what is included.

 Payments for GVI programmes are made in full at the time of booking, or in instalments until 12 weeks before the start date of your program.
 Our team will be happy to talk through the options with you.